 At what age do RMDs start?

-After 72, you'll have to withdraw at least the RMD amount and pay tax on your withdrawals every year going forward.
-If you choose to withdraw more than the RMD, you'll owe income tax on that money as well.
+At your RMD age, you'll be required to withdraw a minimum amount and pay tax on your withdrawals every year going forward.
+If you choose to withdraw more than the minimum RMD amount, you'll owe income tax on that money as well.

 RMDs don't stop once they begin.
 You'll be able to calculate your minimum distribution at the beginning of each calendar year, and you'll have to take it by the end of that year.

 Using your information and the table, look for the life expectancy factor associated with your age.
-For example, per the 2022 table, a 75 year old has a life expectancy factor of 24.6.
+For example, per the most recent table, a 75 year old has a life expectancy factor of 24.6.

 To determine the RMD, divide your account balance by the life expectancy factor.
 Using the example above, if that 75-year-old had $200,000 in a traditional IRA at the end of the previous year, that balance divided by 24.6 would put that person's RMD at $8,130.08.